 Online Artist Directories

 Artist directories can be utilized as a one stop shop for area visitors or arts patrons.
 However, like the yellow pages, print directories are passed over in favor of Facebook and Google searches.
-Online directories of artists by geography or membership group can be found online at StCroixSplash.org, Earth Arts of the Upper St. Croix Valley, Mn Artists and other artist collectives.
+Online directories of artists by geography or membership group can be found online at StCroixSplash.org, Earth Arts of the Upper St. Croix Valley and other artist collectives.

-All artists living, working or otherwise connected to the St. Croix Valley in Minnesota or Wisconsin is welcome to have a free profile on StCroixSplash.org.
+All artists living, working or otherwise connected to the St. Croix Valley in Minnesota or Wisconsin are welcome to have a free profile on StCroixSplash.org.